3D-RAD: A Comprehensive 3D Radiology Med-VQA Dataset with Multi-Temporal Analysis and Diverse Diagnostic Tasks: Related Work

 With the growing adoption of volumetric imaging and intraoperative navigation \cite{zhan2020medical,li2024llava}, 3D Med-VQA is becoming essential for advancing intelligent clinical decision support \cite{bai2024m3d}.
 Unlike traditional 2D datasets, 3D VQA enables rich spatial and temporal reasoning aligned with real-world diagnostic workflows.
 Recent efforts such as M3D-VQA (2023) \cite{bai2024m3d} and RadFM \cite{wu2023towards} have laid foundational work—M3D-VQA with its 120K CT-based questions across five clinical tasks, and RadFM as a unified 2D/3D medical foundation model.
 However, existing datasets remain limited in scale, task diversity, and temporal modeling, hindering comprehensive evaluation and progress \cite{bai2024m3d}.

 To bridge this gap, we introduce \textsc{3D-RAD}, a large-scale and clinically grounded 3D Med-VQA benchmark.
-It comprises 16,188 CT cases with diagnostic reports and defines six task types spanning recognition, detection, diagnosis, anatomical reasoning, and multi-temporal progression.
+It defines six task types spanning recognition, detection, diagnosis, anatomical reasoning, and multi-temporal progression.
 Unlike prior datasets focused on static or single-task settings, \textsc{3D-RAD} supports dynamic, longitudinal reasoning by incorporating follow-up imaging and historical reports.
 It provides high-quality annotations, expert-validated QA, and systematic evaluation across multiple VLMs.
 Extensive experiments demonstrate current models struggle with complex 3D and temporal tasks, especially multi-temporal reasoning. \textsc{3D-RAD} thus offers a scalable, extensible platform to advance multimodal reasoning, fairness, and clinical applicability in 3D Med-VQA.